 Looking for a central hub to control your smart home gadgets, a way to easily play music from streaming services without fiddling on your phone or a voice assistant to play around with asking silly questions and playing games?
 All of that comes from one gadget; a smart speaker.

-A few years after the original Amazon Echo range introduced us to Alexa, there are now a plethora of choices on the market for a smart speaker that can do lots in your home.
+A few years after the original Amazon Echo range introduced us to Alexa, you can now find a plethora of choices on the market for a smart speaker that can do lots in your home.

 1. Amazon Echo Dot